YeongCC/USED-VEHICLE-INVOCING-SYSTEM/README.md

 # USED-VEHICLE-INVOCING-SYSTEM

 A used-vehicle-invoicing-system is a software application that enables manager or salesperson to manage their sales of used vehicles.
 The system maintains a database of all the vehicles in inventory and their respective details, such as make, model, year, mileage, and price.
 When a vehicle is booking, the system generates an invoice with all the necessary information.

+# Proposal
+- More Detail can Read <a href="https://github.com/YeongCC/USED-VEHICLE-INVOCING-SYSTEM/blob/main/Proposal.pdf">Proposal File</a>

+# Source Code
+- We are using Visual Studio 2022 as Our IDE
+- <a href="https://github.com/YeongCC/USED-VEHICLE-INVOCING-SYSTEM/tree/main/dstrass">Source Code</a>

+# Report
+- More Detail can Read <a href="https://github.com/YeongCC/USED-VEHICLE-INVOCING-SYSTEM/blob/main/Report.pdf">Report File</a>